 Allowing Access to Camera and Microphone

-In the event that your browser does not present you with a popup for camera/microphone access, OR like many people, out of habit you race to the Block button, click the Lock icon located on the left side of the URL address bar, as shown below.
+If your browser does not present you with a popup for camera / microphone access, or like many people, out of habit, you race to the Block button, click the Lock icon on the left side of the URL address bar, as shown below.
 The drop-down box that appears should provide options for the camera and microphone that you can enable if necessary.

-The sections below provide information on the available recording options and other features of the interface.
+The sections below provide information on recording options and other interface features.

 Recording inputs and options

-In the browser capture window, your recording input options are listed on the right side.
+Your recording input options are listed on the right side of the browser capture window.
 They include Camera, Screen, and Microphone.
 Each contains a drop-down list for selecting what input you want to use for each.

 Camera input